plenteum/wallet-service-ha/README.md

   // Standard walletd options start here
   config: false, // the path to a walletd config file -- if you so choose
-  localNode: false, // If set to true, activates the in-process walletd daemon/node
   bindAddress: '127.0.0.1', // The IP address that walletd will bind to
   bindPort: 8070, // The port that walletd will bind to
   rpcPassword: false, // You really should use an RPC password